cbass2404/wctrl-auto-ab-detent-ratio/README.md

 now all three live inside a `throttles` entry, so each throttle carries its own table.
 The installer detects the old shape, folds it into a single entry with your matcher, your product id and your rows in your order, drops the three retired keys and stamps `configVersion: 2`.
-The result behaves identically — nobody has to do anything — and the pre-migration file is kept as `config.json.bak-<timestamp>`.
+The result behaves identically, nobody has to do anything, and the pre-migration file is kept as `config.json.bak-<timestamp>`.

-**Every setting migrates, and an upgrade only ever adds.** The new version's shipped `config.json` is used as the skeleton — it brings the current comments, the current default ratio table, and any setting introduced since your version — and then every value you already had is written back over it.
+**Every setting migrates, and an upgrade only ever adds.** The new version's shipped `config.json` is used as the skeleton, it brings the current comments, the current default ratio table, and any setting introduced since your version, and then every value you already had is written back over it.
 So:

 - a ratio you tuned keeps your number;